What is Azure Logic Apps?

-Based on the logic app resource type that you choose and create, your logic apps run in either a multi-tenant, single-tenant, or dedicated integration service environment.
-For example, when you containerize single-tenant based logic apps, you can deploy your apps as containers and run them anywhere that Azure Functions can run.
-For more information, review Resource type and host environment differences for logic apps.
+Based on the logic app resource type that you choose and create, your logic apps run in multi-tenant Azure Logic Apps, single-tenant Azure Logic Apps, or a dedicated integration service environment when accessing an Azure virtual network.
+To run logic apps in containers, create single-tenant based logic apps using Azure Arc enabled Logic Apps.
+For more information, review What is Azure Arc enabled Logic Apps? and Resource type and host environment differences for logic apps.

 For B2B integration scenarios, Logic Apps includes capabilities from BizTalk Server.
 To define business-to-business (B2B) artifacts, you create integration account where you store these artifacts.
 After you link this account to your logic app, your workflows can use these B2B artifacts and exchange messages that comply with Electronic Data Interchange (EDI) and Enterprise Application Integration (EAI) standards.

 For more information about the ways workflows can access and work with apps, data, services, and systems, review the following documentation:

 The following terms are important concepts in the Logic Apps service.

 A logic app is the Azure resource you create when you want to develop a workflow.
 There are multiple logic app resource types that run in different environments.

 A workflow is a series of steps that defines a task or process.
 Each workflow starts with a single trigger, after which you must add one or more actions.